mbedward/jiffle/docs/userguide/coordinates.rst

 .. literalinclude:: /../src/main/resources/jaitools/jiffle/docs/RipplesProportionalCoords.jfl

-We no longer need the variables *xc* and *yc* because the proportional X and Y distances from the image centre are now simply *x() - 0.5* and *y() - 0.5* respectively.
+We no longer need the variables *xc* and *yc* because the proportional X and Y distances from the image centre are now simply *2 * (x() - 0.5)* and *2 * (y() - 0.5)* respectively.
 Also, unlike the previous script, this one will work equally well with a destination image having a non-zero origin.
 So working in propoortional coordinates has made the script both simpler and more general.

 How Jiffle relates image and world coordinates